 It's not working out with my group of friends

 Not getting on with your current friendship group?
 It could be time to find a new group of friends, which is much easier than it seems.
 You could move into a different group of people when you change house in second year, or take up a new activity, join a society or sports club.
 Remember many people don't find their permanent group of friends until after first term, or even into second and third year.
 Don't be disheartened if you don't feel like you're in the right group, you can always make new friends.

 University can be the best time of your life but can also feel like one of the loneliest.
 Perhaps you're feeling homesick, are worried about work or the pressures of having to look after yourself.
 You've moved away from your family and friends and your new work load is XL, so if you feel lonely or anxious please know that this is very normal.
 Whatever your situation, the university is here to support you and you can always talk to your friendly RLA team.

 Top-Tip: Spend less time on social media.
 Everyone living their best lives except you?
 The truth is it's not an accurate representation of what their lives are really like.
-It is easy to be convinced that everyone except you is having fun with their new friends, but in actuality they're stuck in their room watching the friends boxset too.
+It is easy to be convinced that everyone except you is having fun with their new friends, but in actuality they're stuck in their room binge watching series too.

 - Read Next

 - Coffee Lounges Cartwright Court Site Tour Uni Hall Site Tour South Campus Site Tour North Campus Site Tour Talybont Site Tour Take a Walk Down Park Place Talybont North Student Guide Talybont South student guide The Story of Dinas Emrys

 - Flat Chats - Uni Hall What to bring to uni?
 Talybont South student guide Settling in FAQs Catering in Residences Where to buy essential items Talybont North Student Guide Meet the Team: Talybont RLAs Running routes in Cardiff How to...laundry